SolankiPratikkumar/Literature-Survey-on-VCO/README.md

 * A voltage-controlled oscillator is an oscillator whose output can be varied over a range, which is controlled by the input DC voltage.
 It is an oscillator whose output frequency is directly related to the voltage at its input.
 * The oscillation frequency varies from a few hertz to hundreds of GHz.
 By varying the input DC voltage, the output frequency of the signal produced is adjusted.

-# Voltage Controlled Oscillator Applications:
+# Voltage Controlled Oscillator Applications

 * (a) Function generator by square and triangular wave generator
 * (b) Music Synthesizers generate audio signals that can be manipulated to create various sounds and effects